IAbeteEtMechante/Python_Tricks_for_Competitive_Programming/Things_to_think_about.md

 and calculate (f(x + epsilon) - f(x - epsilon)) / (2 * epsilon)

 ## Grid
-* When working with a grid, it can be interesting to think of it as a checkboard
+* When working with a grid, it is often interesting to think of it as a checkboard [example](https://codeforces.com/contest/1503/problem/B)